 It is best to start at least eight weeks prior to the SOA P exam.
 Keep in mind that everyone taking this exam has excelled in mathematics.
 The exams are very rigorous and are designed to test knowledge of the material at a very high level – that’s why the pass rate on this exam typically hovers around the 30 to 40 percent range!

 Take One Exam at a Time

 Make sure that you have passed, or are nearly certain of passing SOA Exam P, before beginning your studies for FM.
 There is no sense getting two “5s” when you can get one 6!

 Many first time students are completely unaware that a huge number of materials are available to help them prepare for each exam.
 These materials include:

-- Exam home pages for each preliminary exam on the SOA website, which include syllabus details, learning objectives and reading for not only each exam, but each specific exam sitting dates as syllabus changes may be made throughout the year, as well as past exam questions and solutions and sample videos and solutions
+- Exam home pages for each preliminary exam on the SOA and CAS websites.
+These pages include syllabus details, learning objectives and reading for each exam, as well as specific exam sitting dates, past exam questions, solutions, sample videos and solutions

 - Study manuals that condense and explain the entire syllabus material and typically provide many sample exam questions with solutions, like ASM and ACTEX